 Navarrete continued to gain the upper hand in round nine.
 Choi was tiring now, slowing down, and Navarrete was beating him to the punch with sharp jabs to set up his powerful left.
 Near the end of the round he forced the challenger to the ropes and dug to the body with both hands.
 Still, Choi came out fast to start the tenth, letting his hands go.
 The two fighters exchanged toe-to-toe before a short right from the champion caught Choi flush and decked him.
 The challenger was badly hurt and now it was his turn to barely beat the count and then be saved by the bell.

-The slugfest continued in round 11 and, amazingly, it was Choi again outpunching the champion, but it proved his last hurrah.
-Navarrete waited for the right moment before he struck again with the right hook to the chin and toppled the brave Korean.
+The slugfest continued in round eleven and, amazingly, it was Choi again outpunching the champion, but it proved his last hurrah.
+Navarrete waited for the right moment before he struck again with the right hook and toppled the brave Korean.
 This time the challenger could not beat the count.
 The moment the referee signaled the end of the titanic struggle the winner and still champion collapsed as the crowd stood and roared.
-It was a fitting end to an amazingly grueling fight: two warriors, the victor and the vanquished, lying side by side on the canvas after having given and taken so much.
+It was a fitting end to an amazingly grueling fight: two warriors, victor and vanquished, side-by-side on the canvas after having given and taken so much.

 It was an unforgettable battle and neither man was ever the same.
 Both would suffer defeat not long after (ironically, to the same boxer, Rafael Limon) and neither would ever again win a world title fight.

-Choi walked away from boxing shortly after, but Navarrete fought on.
-He retired in 1984 but returned to the ring four years later.
-The Filipino champion finally quit for good in 1991 and soon enough his life fell apart.
+Choi walked away from boxing shortly after, but Navarrete fought on, the Filipino champion finally quitting for good in 1991 and soon enough his life fell apart.
 Drugs, domestic violence, divorce, jail, illness, poverty — the life of “The Bad Boy from Dadiangas” has been utter chaos since the end of his ring career.
 But despite the disgrace and the squalor, no one can ever take from Navarrete what he achieved, the heights he reached and the memories of the great battles he fought.
 His victory over Chung-Il Choi was one of the greatest. — Robert Portis